Majesco Motors

 The Majesco “22” on test

-The Majesco “22” was never the subject of a published test during its period of production.
-This being the case, it was up to me to put it on the bench and attempt to form some kind of rational opinion regarding its performance and operating qualities.
+The Majesco “22” was never the subject of a published test during its relatively brief period of production.
+This being the case, it was up to me to put an example on the bench and attempt to form some kind of rational opinion regarding its performance and operating qualities.

 Response to the controls was excellent at all speeds tested.
 Both controls held their settings perfectly while remaining fully adjustable at all times.
 Accordingly, the establishment of optimum settings was very easy indeed, making the testing a real pleasure.
-Another aid to enjoyable testing was the fact that the cut-out worked flawlessly - even Lawrence Sparey (who frequently had trouble with cut-outs) should have been able to get this one to operate!
+Another aid to enjoyable testing was the fact that this cut-out also worked flawlessly - even Lawrence Sparey (who frequently had trouble with cut-outs) should have been able to get this one to operate!
 The engine ran very smoothly indeed, draining the tank completely with no apparent suction problems.
-In terms of its starting and running qualities, I’d have to give this engine very high marks indeed.
+In terms of its starting and running qualities, I’d have to give this one very high marks indeed for its handling and running qualities.

-So far so good ....... however, when it comes to the results obtained, it must be said that the Majesco proved to be a rather modest performer, especially for an engine of its bulk and weight.
-The speeds obtained on the various props were as follows, with implied BHP figures also listed.
+So far so good ....... a set of matching prop/RPM figures for the same suite of test props was soon developed.
+However, when it comes to the results obtained, it must be said that both variants of the Majesco "22" proved to be rather modest performers, especially for engines of their bulk and weight.
+For comparison purposes, I've presented the prop/RMP figures for both examples in the same table, along with implied BHP figures and derived power curves.

 Prop